 city named naruto

-There is a city located in the northeast of Shikoku in Tokushima Prefecture named after Naruto.
+There is a city located in the northeast of Shikoku in the province of Tokushima named Naruto.
 The city is known for its whirlpools in the water.
-These whirlpools can be seen on the bridge that connects Naruto to Awaji Island.
+These whirlpools can be seen from the bridge that connects Naruto to Awaji Island.

 Iya Valley

-Iya is a mountain valley located in the center of Shikoku in the province of tokushima.
+Iya is a mountain valley located in the center of Shikoku in Tokushima.
 The isolated valley is characterized by steep slopes and deep stone gorges that were used to form bridges.
 Currently 3 of these vine bridges remain intact and are the main attractions of this valley.

-In the valley you find the Mount Tsurugi the second largest heap of Shikoku.
+It is worth visiting the Tsurugi Mountain, the second highest mountain in Shikoku.
 And the vine bridges Iya Kazurabashi and Oku-Iya Kazurabashi.
-In addition, the valley is famous for its hot springs, trails and other outdoor activities.
+In addition, the valley is famous for its hot springs, trails, and other outdoor activities.

 Kochi province